 Once URNs are stored in the LIMS, it is then possible to construct hyperlinks that will open data in Geneious Prime when they are clicked in the web browser.

-For further instructions on this, refer to section 21.6 of the user manual: "Web Linking to Data in Geneious Prime".
+For further instructions on this, refer to the user manual section "Web Linking to Data in Geneious Prime".

 If you are ready to start writing a plugin using our plugin development kit, then we recommend starting by adding an operation (i.e. a menu entry or toolbar button) that takes the selected sequences and submits them to your LIMS.
 You can either save all of the sequence data to the LIMS or just the unique ID (URN), keeping the sequence data in Geneious.